WTO convenes trade ministers to net fisheries deal - RFI

 - Special treatment? -

-"It is my sincere hope that everyone approaches this revised text on the perspective of finding in it a possible compromise for a successful conclusion to the negotiations," Wills said last week.

-But a number of sticking points remain and NGOs warn against rushing to the finish line at any cost.#photo2
+But a number of sticking points remain and NGOs warn against rushing to the finish line at any cost.

-"It's critical that WTO members do not sacrifice environmental outcomes for the sake of speed when negotiating a fisheries subsidies agreement," Isabel Jarrett of The Pew Charitable Trusts told AFP.
+"It's critical that WTO members do not sacrifice environmental outcomes for the sake of speed when negotiating a fisheries subsidies agreement," Isabel Jarrett of The Pew Charitable Trusts told AFP.#photo2

 One of the main stumbling blocks has been a UN demand that developing countries and the poorest nations receive so-called special and differential treatment, or SDT.